rtm516/GeyserMC-wiki/Floodgate.md

 You're trying to log in without an Xbox account.
 Floodgate requires an Xbox account to authenticate the Bedrock player.

+### Geyser-Floodgate:51777 lost connection: Internal Exception: java.lang.NumberFormatException: For input string: "SfqdXv36" (or a similar error)

+Set `ip-forwarding` in your BungeeCord to `true`.

 ### Whitelist command not working
 See [this page](FAQ#how-do-i-add-players-to-the-whitelist-when-using-floodgate).